- Trial ID:

-- Anti-JCV antibody negative test at Screening Visit
+- Anti-JCV antibody negative test within 6 months of Screening Visit.

-- Must be treatment-naïve to disease-modifying therapy (DMT) or have been treated with a single DMT (including Avonex, Betaseron, Rebif, Copaxone, Extavia, or Gilenya) for ≤12 months total prior to date of informed consent.
+- Must be treatment-naïve to disease-modifying therapy (DMT) or have been treated with DMT (including but not limited to Avonex, Betaseron, Rebif, Copaxone, Extavia, or Gilenya) for ≤36 months total prior to date of informed consent.

 Key Exclusion Criteria: